Skillet Beef Pot Pie

 This Easy Skillet Beef Pot Pie Recipe is the ultimate comfort food dinner recipe made easy!
 You’ll love this hearty, cozy dinner – it’s sure to be a hit with the whole family!

 And, yes, it’s EASY!
 Maybe pot pie isn’t something you think you can have on the table in about 30 minutes, but this skillet pot pie is just that.
-You don’t have to make pie crust because we are taking a shortcut and using canned biscuits.
+You don’t even have to make pie crust because we are taking a shortcut and using canned store-bought biscuits!

-It’s filled with quick-cooking ground beef and vegetables in an easy homemade gravy and topped with biscuits.
+This cozy skillet ground beef pot pie is filled with quick-cooking ground beef and hearty vegetables, all mixed in an easy homemade gravy and topped with biscuits.
 Plus, it’s made in one skillet!

-Instead of simmering tougher cuts of meat like traditional beef pot pies let’s use ground beef which cuts down the cook time drastically!
-Most days I don’t have time to babysit dinner and I’m assuming you don’t either.
-So, easy yet comforting dishes are a must.
+- Instead of simmering tougher cuts of meat like traditional beef pot pies, this uses ground beef which cuts down the cook time drastically!

-- Ground beef – I like to use leaner ground beef so the filling is not too greasy.
-You could also use ground turkey if you’d like.
+- Ground beef – I like to use leaner ground beef so that the filling is not too greasy.
+You could also use ground turkey or ground chicken if you’d like.

 - Chopped onion – White, yellow, or red onion are fine.
 Grab the frozen diced onion and keep it in the freezer!

-- All-purpose flour – To make the homemade gravy.
+- All-purpose flour – Make the homemade gravy with all purpose flour.

-- Milk – for a richer gravy use whole milk or you can use 2% if you prefer.
+- Milk – For a more rich gravy use whole milk.
+You can use 2% if you prefer!

 - Beef broth – For a more flavorful gravy use beef stock.
-If you are watching your sodium grab the low sodium beef broth.
+If you are watching your sodium intake them grab the low sodium beef broth.

-- Canned mixed vegetables – choose one with a mix of carrots, potatoes, peas, and corn
+- Canned mixed vegetables – Grab a can that is a mix of carrots, peas, potatoes and corn.

 - Canned biscuits – You could also top it with a layer of crescent rolls or puff pastry to give it more of the pot pie feel.